StarRoc

 StarRoc was an American entertainment company.
 The company operated a full service record label and music publishing house.
 It was founded in 2008 by American rapper Jay-Z and Norwegian record production team Mikkel S. Eriksen and Tor Erik Hermansen of the production duo Stargate.
 The label was a 50/50 partnership between Stargate and Jay-Z's Roc Nation entertainment company, which he signed in the same year to Live Nation.
 StarRoc, during its time, was headquartered at Jay-Z's recording studio, Roc the Mic, in Manhattan, New York City, United States.
+Both America's Got Talent contestant Alexis Jordan and songwriter Range were signed to the label.